coderextreme/Analytic-Assets-Calculator/README.md

 ### 12th example:
 `
-OilCanprice.csv div goldbarrenPrice.csv
+OilBarrelprice.csv div goldbarrenPrice.csv
 `
-the resulting chart is the price of oil cans, not in a currency, but in the price of gold barren!
+the resulting chart is the price of oil barrels, not in a currency, but in the price of gold barren!

 ### 13th example: